 Follow any sport and you’ll surely find a number of athletes who’ve undergone arthroscopy, or arthroscopic surgery, as it’s commonly known.
 This procedure is commonplace outside of competition as well.
 Nearly two million arthroscopic procedures are performed each year on everyone from young athletes to older adults.

-Christopher Kim, MD, an orthopaedic surgeon and Sports Medicine specialist at The Iowa Clinic helps contribute to that number every year.
+Christopher Kim, MD, an orthopedic surgeon and Sports Medicine specialist at The Iowa Clinic helps contribute to that number every year.

 “A lot of procedures are done arthroscopically now because we have very advanced and well-known techniques.
 Arthroscopy offers a lot of advantages over the open surgeries used in the past,” he says.